expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 #### PermissionResponse.expires

-This property is set to the permission that expires the earliest.
+This property coincides with the expiration time of the permission that expires the earliest.
 When none of the requested permissions expires, it's set to `never`.

 #### PermissionResponse.canAskAgain